fmatthew5876/stdcxx-bitops/proposal/draft.md

 #### Applications and std::align

+These alignment helpers are immensely useful.
+The author has used them in almost every major codebase he has worked on.

+Use cases include:

+* Writing memory allocators and untyped buffers which will store objects.
+* Simd loads and stores.
+* Device drivers
+* Operating system kernels

 We currently have `std::align` in the standard for doing alignment calculations.
 The function `std::align`
 has one specific use case, that is to carve out an aligned buffer of a known size within a larger buffer.
 In order to use `std::align`, the user must a priori know the size of the aligned buffer they require.
 Unfortunately in some use cases, even calculating the size of this buffer as an input to `std::align` itself requires doing alignment calculations.
+Many times we also want to do alignment calculations and we don't even have a buffer or a pointer to begin with.
 Consider the following example of using aligned SIMD registers to process a memory buffer.
 The alignment calculations here cannot be done with `std::align`.